pravega/pravega-client-rust/book/src/quickStart.md

 Make sure you have Rust installed first, check out the [official website](https://www.rust-lang.org/tools/install) of how to install Rust.

-Note that you may need to add Rust to `PATH`.

 ### Creating a new project

 Create a new Rust project called `my_app`